-In June 2015, the Council discharged its improvement planning and reporting duties through the publication of a Corporate Performance Report.
-Following our Audit of this document we issued certificates in June 2015 and August 2015 stating our view that the Council had complied with its improvement planning and reporting responsibilities.
+In June 2015, the Council discharged its improvement planning duties through the publication of its Corporate Plan 2013-17 Annual Delivery Document 2015/16.
+In October 2015 the Council discharged its performance reporting duties through the publication of its Annual Performance Report 2014-15.
+Following our audits of these documents we issued certificates in July 2015 and November 2015 stating our view that the Council had complied with its improvement planning and reporting responsibilities.

-Welsh Language Commissioner's evaluation of Rhondda Cynon Taf County Borough Council's performance
+Welsh Language Commissioner's evaluation of Merthyr Tydfil County Borough Council's performance

-- The role of the Welsh Language Commissioner (the Commissioner) was created by the Welsh Language (Wales) Measure 2011.
+- The role of the Commissioner was created by the Welsh Language (Wales) Measure 2011.
 New powers to impose standards on organisations came into force through subordinate legislation on 31 March 2015.
 The Commissioner will continue to review Welsh-language schemes by virtue of powers inherited under the Welsh Language Act 1993. - The Commissioner works with all councils in Wales to inspect and advise on the implementation of language schemes.
 It is the responsibility of councils to provide services to the public in Welsh in accordance with the commitments in their language schemes.
 Every council is committed to providing an annual monitoring report to the Commissioner outlining its performance in implementing the language scheme.
-The Commissioner analyses every monitoring report, provides a formal response and collects further information as required. - 27 Inspection reports and letters issued to the Council during the year by the Commissioner are available on the Commissioner's website.
+The Commissioner analyses every monitoring report, provides a formal response and collects further information as required. - Inspection reports and letters issued to the Council during the year by the Commissioner are available on the WLC website.